What Is Prime Wardrobe? Everything You Need to Know

 Prime Wardrobe items may arrive on different days—typically, a prime customer can expect the full order to arrive within 4-6 business days.

-Customers can use the provided return label and drop their package at the nearest UPS.
+Customers can use the provided return label for their Prime Wardrobe order and drop their package at the nearest UPS.
 If a customer’s items arrive on different days in multiple packages, they can use any of the return labels to return their unwanted items.

 Items must be returned, unused, unwashed, and undamaged with tags on in their original packaging—this means no wearing an evening gown out for the weekend and then trying to return it free of charge.